bopped/Link-Expanding/README.md

 [Requirements]:

 - Modules : requests & BeautifulSoup4.
-Google are you're best friend to install them.
+Google is you're best friend to install them.
 - A brain